The4thYearGuy/Sorting_Visualizer/README.md

-Simple Sorting Visualizer App made using React Implemented 3 Sorting Techniques namely: Bubble Sort, Insertion Sort, Selection Sort All the codes are in the src Folder
+Simple Sorting Visualizer App made using React.
+Implemented 3 Sorting Techniques namely: Bubble Sort, Insertion Sort, Selection Sort All the codes are in the src Folder